Cryptolens/docs/recurring-payments/managing-customers.md

 ## Adding new customers

-To allow your customers to login and manage their subscriptions, you need to register them as customers in Cryptolens.
-You either do this using the Web API or in the dashboard.
-When creating a new customer, you need to check **enable customer association** and note down the url.
-This should then be sent to the customer, which will allow them to create a new Cryptolens account or use an existing one.
-The association url will be similar to the one below:
+To allow your customers to login and manage their subscriptions, they need to have login details to access the customer dashboard.
+There are two ways this can be done:

+* **Provide a generic sign up link** (automatic) - anyone who has access to the link will be able to sign up for an account to access the customer dashboard.
+You can find this link [here](https://app.cryptolens.io/Customer/SignUpLink).
+We recommend this option if you want to have an **automated** way for your prospects to sign up for the customer portal.
+* **Register customers yourself** (manual) - if want to control who can sign up for the customer portal, you can create the customers yourself.
+When you create a new customer on the [customer page](https://app.cryptolens.io/Customer), please select **enable customer association**.
+This will generate a sign up link similar to the one below, which you can send to a specific customer.
 ```
 https://app.cryptolens.io/Portal/@cryptolens.io/Associate?id=123&auth=activationcode
 ```